alexchoi330/accountSystemSoftware/README.md

 - remember the admin account for next time
 - be able to remove the admin account
 - make the password unviewable when makikng account

+- add in some kind of API or implement it
+- use vectors